-Technology is constantly changing the way we live and IT professionals such as programmers, security specialists, and administrators are in high demand.Wintec’s range of IT programmes:
+Technology is constantly changing the way we live, and IT professionals such as programmers, security specialists, and administrators are in high demand.The Wintec range of IT programmes include:

 "At The Instillery, we have always been proud to be a 'people first' business.
 This is reflected by how we work closely with our customers to truly understand their business drivers and create positive outcomes using technology.

 How we achieve this starts with our people.
 We have employed 5 permanent staff from Wintec in the past year and can confidently say that they have transitioned into the “real world” of business very well.
 They have gained an understanding of our customers’ needs, and work with them to solve problems which has seen us receive positive feedback directly related to the actions of these individuals on a number of occasions.

 In our view, Wintec are doing a great job equipping students to enter the world of IT as they not only understand the theory, but also the application of their knowledge and the soft skills required in any customer focused work environment."

 - Richard Jenkins, General Manager Sales, The Instillery

 In her current job at The Instillery, Helen manages a team of five staff who run an expertise service desk for a 2000-seat organisation.

 Helen started studying at Wintec as an adult student, after leaving school at 17 and working in a range of administration roles to support her family.
 “With my youngest starting school I felt like it was time to focus on my career.
 IT has always interested me and Wintec seemed like a good place to get qualified.”

 While studying at Wintec she completed an internship over the semester break which then transitioned into a permanent role.

 Helen says her study at Wintec prepared her for the workplace with a basic overview of the types of aspects of technology and hardware that she would face in a work environment, as well as an understanding of ethics and professionalism.
 Helen quickly transitioned into her management role after spending just 18 months working as a Service Desk Analyst.